-It's not a joke - we who live and work in Bellingham and Whatcom County live along the Ring of Fire, which isn't just a great song.
-There are faults all over the underground, which means that we could one day experience an earthquake and/or tsunami event.
-Emergency managers up and down the west coast have been preparing for a test exercise that is scheduled to take place this month.
-Called "Cascadia Rising" the exercise is meant to test our level of preparation for a 9.0 earthquake, which is a very large and intense earthquake, along the lines of what Japan experienced that put into play the Fukushima disaster.
+We who live and work in Bellingham and Whatcom County live along the Ring of Fire, which isn't just a great song.
+There are faults all around the underground, which means that we could one day experience an earthquake and/or tsunami event.
+Emergency managers up and down the west coast conducted a test this past summer.
+Called "Cascadia Rising" the exercise tested our level of preparation for a 9.0 earthquake, which is a very large and intense earthquake, along the lines of what Japan experienced that put into play the Fukushima disaster.
 9.0 level earthquakes happen about every 200-500 years.
 Our last one was about 300 years ago.

-If that set of facts doesn't make you go "hmm" enough, think about what it would be like to be driving in the middle of one.
-According to Doug Dahl, manager of Washington Traffic Safety Commission’s Region 11 Target Zero Coalition.
+But what will you do if you're driving and the big quake quakes?
 The average adult spends about 90 minutes in the car each day.
 This means we have close to a 19 million drivers average on US roads at any given time.
 So yes, someone will be driving then, and very likely, someone you know.

 If it's you?
 Your experience of the quake will depend largely on the severity of the earthquake.
 You might not even notice it, as the shock of the movement in the ground would be absorbed by the car just like hitting a couple bumps in the road.
 But in a major quake, it may feel like you're driving suddenly on four flat tires.
 If you have read my article about what to do if you get a flat, then you know how to be prepared to that.
 But all four?
 Same advice, initially.
 Pull over.
 This time, don't stop around tall buildings, bridges, or other structures that could fall on you.
 Just stay in your car until the ground stops moving, which could be several minutes.